 Indoor and underground farms

 This is the process of growing plants without soil; using water to deliver nutrients directly to the crop.
 Hydroponic farming has seen a welcome resurgence in recent times.
 As the urbanisation trend strengthens particularly in developing countries, pressure on land intensifies.
+For growers who are transplanting vegetables, getting the right transplanting system is crucial.
 The opportunity to grow fresh vegetables and fruits without soil is becoming not only an advantage, but a necessity.